-As you can see in the table above, saving and investing have many different features, but they do share one common goal: they’re both strategies to accumulate money.
+As you can see in the table above, saving and investing have many different features, but they do share one common goal: they’re both strategies that help you accumulate money.

 “First and foremost, both involve putting money away for future reasons,” says Chris Hogan, financial expert with Ramsey Solutions and author of Retire Inspired.

 Savers and investors both also realize the importance of having money saved.
 Investors should have enough in a bank account to cover emergency expenses and other unexpected costs before they tie up a large chunk of change in long-term investments.

-Investing is money that you’re planning to leave alone, “to allow it to grow for your dreams and your future,” Hogan says.
+As Hogan explains, investing is money that you’re planning to leave alone “to allow it to grow for your dreams and your future.”

 How are saving and investing different?

-“When you use the words saving and investing, people, really 90-some percent of people, think it’s exactly the same thing,” says Dan Keady, CFP, chief financial planning strategist at TIAA, a financial services organization.
+“When you use the words saving and investing, people — really 90-some percent of people — think it’s exactly the same thing,” says Dan Keady, CFP, and chief financial planning strategist at TIAA, a financial services organization.

-While they share a few similarities, saving and investing are different in most respects.
+While the two efforts share a few similarities, saving and investing are different in most respects.
 And that begins with the type of assets in each account.

-When you think of saving, think of bank products such as savings accounts, money markets and CDs.
-And when you think of investing, think of stocks, ETFs and mutual funds, says Keady.
+When you think of saving, think of bank products such as savings accounts, money markets and CDs — or certificates of deposit.
+And when you think of investing, think of stocks, ETFs, bonds and mutual funds, Keady says.

-- Bank products are generally very liquid, meaning you can get your money when you need it, though you may incur a penalty if you want to access a CD before its maturation date.
+- Bank products are generally very liquid, meaning you can get your money as soon as you need it, though you may incur a penalty if you want to access a CD before its maturation date.

 - There are minimal fees.
-Maintenance fees or Regulation D violation fees when more than six certain transactions are made out of a savings account – are the only way a savings account at a Federal Deposit Insurance Corp.
-(FDIC) bank can lose value.
+Maintenance fees or Regulation D violation fees (when more than six certain transactions are made out of a savings account) are the only way a savings account at an FDIC-insured bank can lose value.

 - Saving is generally straightforward and easy to do.
 There usually isn’t any upfront cost or learning curve.

-- Returns are low, meaning you could earn more by investing (but that’s no guarantee you will.)
+- Returns are low, meaning you could earn more by investing (but there’s no guarantee you will.)

 - Because returns are low, you may lose purchasing power over time, as inflation eats away at your money.

-- Investing products such as stocks can have much higher returns, but you won’t know how much you’ll gain or lose in any given time period.
-Over time, the Standard & Poor’s 500 stock index (S&P 500), has returned about 10 percent annually, but it may fluctuate greatly in any year.
+- Investing products such as stocks can have much higher returns than savings accounts and CDs.
+Over time, the Standard & Poor’s 500 stock index (S&P 500), has returned about 9% annually, though it can fluctuate greatly in any given year.

-- Investing products can be very liquid, with stocks, bonds and funds being easily convertible into cash on almost any weekday.
-However, this does not guarantee you’ll get back the money you put into them.
+- Investing products can be very liquid.
+Stocks, bonds and ETFs can easily be converted into cash on almost any weekday.

-While there’s the potential for higher returns, investing has quite a few drawbacks:
+While there’s the potential for higher returns, investing has quite a few drawbacks, including:

 - Returns are not guaranteed, and there’s a good chance you will lose money at least in the short term as the value of your assets fluctuates.

-- Because investing can be complex, you’ll probably need some expert help doing it, unless you want to teach yourself how.
+- Because investing can be complex, you’ll probably need some expert help doing it — unless you have the time and skillset to teach yourself how.

 - Fees can be higher in brokerage accounts.
 You’ll often have to pay to trade a stock or fund, though some brokers offer free trades.
 And you may need to pay an expert to manage your money.